Kenan2000/BrightNights-Structured-Kenan-Modpack/README.md

   * A: Feel free to submit your issue into the [issues tab](https://github.com/Kenan2000/Bright-Nights-Kenan-Mod-Pack/issues).

 # Links to the legendary tileset by SomeDeadGuy
-Legendary **UndeadPeople** tileset by SomeDeadGuy: https://github.com/SomeDeadGuy/UndeadPeopleTileset
+Legendary **UndeadPeople** tileset by SomeDeadGuy, while Theawesomeboophis is it's current maintainer: https://github.com/Theawesomeboophis/UndeadPeopleTileset

 # Links to other cool stuff
 1. My HUGE and AWESOME **BL9** mod: https://github.com/Kenan2000/BL9 (included in this modpack)